postlight/headless-wp-starter/README.md

 **What's inside:**

-* Installer script which bootstraps a core WordPress installation plus all the plugins you need to set up custom post types and custom fields and expose them in the [WP REST API](https://developer.wordpress.org/rest-api/) ([Advanced Custom Fields Pro](https://www.advancedcustomfields.com/), [Custom Post Type UI](https://wordpress.org/plugins/custom-post-type-ui/), and [ACF to WP API](https://wordpress.org/plugins/acf-to-wp-api/)).
+* Installer script which bootstraps a core WordPress installation plus the plugins you need to set up custom post types and custom fields ([Advanced Custom Fields Pro](https://www.advancedcustomfields.com/) and [Custom Post Type UI](https://wordpress.org/plugins/custom-post-type-ui/)).
+* Plugins which expose those custom fields and WordPress menus in the [WP REST API](https://developer.wordpress.org/rest-api/) ([ACF to WP API](https://wordpress.org/plugins/acf-to-wp-api/) and [WP-REST-API V2 Menus](https://wordpress.org/plugins/wp-rest-api-v2-menus/)).
-* All the starter theme code, fixes, and settings you need for building and running headless WordPress, including pretty permalinks, CORS `Allow-Origin` headers, and useful logging functions for easy debugging.
+* All the starter theme code and settings you need for building and running headless WordPress, including pretty permalinks, CORS `Allow-Origin` headers, and useful logging functions for easy debugging.
 * A mechanism for easily importing data from an existing WordPress installation anywhere on the web using [WP Migrate DB Pro](https://deliciousbrains.com/wp-migrate-db-pro/) and its accompanying plugins (license required).
 * A [Docker](https://www.docker.com/) container and scripts to manage it, for easily running the frontend React app locally or deploying it to any hosting provider with Docker support.